Okay! The donniker story!

 It was a two- or three-day stand.
 After the show, I went to sleep in my little blue van.
 There I was, sound asleep on a starry night, when I woke up to shouting and general brouhaha.
 I stuck my head out the door and saw an eerie orange glow in the distance.

 The donniker was on fire, blazing in fact, the flames leaping up toward the trees and sparks flying everywhere.
 Who knew poop was so flammable?
 Gazoonies were grabbing buckets and filling them from the lake, trying to keep the fire from spreading.
-Remember -- this the 70s, before cell phones, so whoever called the firefighters had to find a phone first!
+Remember -- this happened in the 70s, before cell phones, so whoever called the firefighters had to find a phone first!
 I don't know if there was a pay phone in the park, but I assume there was, for the firefighters arrived soon after I woke up and extinguished the conflagration.

 I went back to bed.

 The next morning, only charred wood and smelly debris remained.
 We never did find out who started the fire, but a couple gazoonies were gone by the time the cops showed up to ask questions.
 The rest of the gazoonies cleaned up the remains and carted them off -- I have no idea where -- and we proceeded to whisper and snicker about the Great Donniker Fire.